yunx-z/yunx-z.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior undergraduate student at Peking University (PKU) advised by Prof. [Xiaojun Wan](https://wanxiaojun.github.io/).
-I also interned at National University of Singapore (NUS), where I was fortunate to work with Prof. [Min-Yen Kan](https://www.comp.nus.edu.sg/~kanmy/).
-I am interested in reliable Natural Language Processing (NLP) technologies that deal with diversified, real-world textual data.
+I am a senior undergraduate student at Peking University advised by Prof. [Xiaojun Wan](https://wanxiaojun.github.io/).
+I also interned at National University of Singapore, where I was fortunate to work with Prof. [Min-Yen Kan](https://www.comp.nus.edu.sg/~kanmy/).
+I am interested in researching *reliable* natural language processing technologies that deal with diversified, real-world textual data.
 Specifically, I work on robustness in NLP and creative language understanding/generation.

 **I am actively seeking for PhD opportunities starting in 2022 Fall.**